-The 3 day / 4 hours per day classes focus on both physical and mental defensive tactics for women if confronted by an attacker.
+The three day/four hour per day classes focus on both physical and mental defensive tactics for women if confronted by an attacker.
 The hands-on experience helps women test their skill in a crisis and discover their own special strengths and talents.
-The Women’s Self Defense Program is designed to give women confidence, awareness, and a security plan.
+The Women’s Self Defense Program is designed to give women confidence, awareness and a security plan.
 To learn more about Women’s Self Defense classes, click here.

 This program allows citizens to meet and look after one another, and to be educated about types of suspicious activities to report to the police department.
 Members of neighborhoods form groups, appoint a block captain, and must hold at least two meetings per year to report concerns to police officers representing the department.
 The culmination of this program is the “National Night Out Against Crime.”
 This event is held annually in October when neighborhoods host block parties to support safer communities.